NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 4. If not then diagnose why your spicetify isnt being applied at all, often a fresh install will fix said issues.

-Notes >> There may be a root cause to this however this is the easiest and most seemeless fix.

 ---------------------------

 Bonjour,